-Application Site Reactions

-Approximately 25% of all patients in each treatment group experienced at least one application site reaction, including erythema (over 10% of patients), edema, scaling, fissure, pruritus and pain, stinging, and/or burning.
-Application site erythema was mostly mild or moderate in
+Application Site Reactions: Approximately 25% of all patients in each treatment group experienced at least one application site reaction, including erythema (over 10% of patients), edema, scaling, fissure, pruritus and pain, stinging, and/or burning.
+Application site erythema was mostly mild or moderate in severity, and led to discontinuation in 0.8% of the patients in rivastigmine transdermal patch 15 cm2 group and in 0.6% of patients in rivastigmine transdermal patch 5 cm2 group.
+Application site dermatitis, pruritus and irritation were also very common (see Table 5).

-Cerebrovascular Accident

-Study US44 showed an overall incidence rate for cerebrovascular accident of 2.3% (8/355, 95% CI 1.0-4.4) and 0.8% (3/359, 95% CI 0.2-2.4) for patients on rivastigmine transdermal patch 15 cm2 and rivastigmine transdermal patch 5 cm2, respectively, with an observed risk difference of 1.4% (95% CI -0.4-3.2).
+Cerebrovascular Accident: Study US44 showed an overall incidence rate for cerebrovascular accident of 2.3% (8/355, 95% CI 1.0- 4.4) and 0.8% (3/359, 95% CI 0.2-2.4) for patients on rivastigmine transdermal patch 15 cm2 and rivastigmine transdermal patch 5 cm2, respectively, with an observed risk difference of 1.4% (95% CI -0.4-3.2).